roadmapsh/deprecated-version/content/guides/forward&reverse_proxy.md

 ### **Forward Proxy Server**

-A forward proxy is what most people call **proxies** or **proxy servers**.
-It is implemented on the client side and **sits in front of multiple clients** or client sources.
+A forward proxy is generally implemented on the client side and **sits in front of multiple clients** or client sources.
 Forward proxy servers are mainly used by companies to **manage internet usage** of their employees and **restrict content**.
 It is also used as a **firewall** to secure company's network by blocking any request which would pose threat to the companies's network.
 Proxy servers are also used to **bypass geo-restriction** and browse content which might be blocked in user's country.
 It enables users to **browse anonymously**, as the proxy server masks their details from the website's servers.

 ![Forward Proxy Description](https://github.com/ebrahimbharmal007/my-images/blob/master/forward_proxy.png)
 > NOTE: This is not an accurate description rather just an illustration